Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to openly display one’s emotions or feelings.
-The phrase uses "heart" metaphorically to represent emotions, and the "sleeve" suggests openness, but neither is meant literally in this context.
+The idiom uses "heart" metaphorically to represent emotions, and the "sleeve" suggests openness, but neither is meant literally in this context.

 Origin: